mystist/mystist.github.com/liber_en.md

 A website: The 1050 Poetry of Christian.
 Site: [http://1050.14201420.com/dev-blog](http://1050.14201420.com/dev-blog)
 <em>Responsibility: </em>
-I'm the starter and work as a Full-Stack Developer.
+I'm the starter and work as a Full-Stack engineer.
 <em>Achievements: </em>
 Know more about `Backbone`, `paas`, `ruby`, `sinatra`, `git`.
 Best practice of Zero-Cost Startup !

 <hr />

-`MRS:` (DJHealthUnion, Front-End Developer, 2013-06 - Present)
+`MRS:` (DJHealthUnion, Front-End engineer, 2013-06 - Present)
 <em>Introduction: </em>
 MRS is a Data visualization system: Medical Report System.
 Version 1 use `BIRT`, Version 2 use `OLAP` and `eCharts`.